 Mia has two analog outputs (OUT1 and OUT2) and two analog inputs (IN1 and IN2) on the back.
-The input and output connections can accept balanced or unbalanced jacks via 1⁄4" connectors.
-Both the inputs and outputs are set to receive or send a +4 dBu (balanced) signal.
+The input and output connections can accept balanced or unbalanced jacks via $\frac{1}{4}$ " connectors.
+By default, both the inputs and outputs are set to receive or send a +4 dBu signal.
+You can also select -10 dBV for each individual input and output (see the description of the console, below).

 For optimum performance it is recommended that you use balanced signals when connecting to Mia's analog connectors.
-Mia uses TRS connectors (tip, ring sleeve) for connecting balanced line level signals.
+Mia uses TRS connectors (tip, ring, sleeve) for connecting balanced line level signals.